ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 We're claiming that there are unholy forces attacking us and it can be defended with holy ground, and maybe a few other tips and tricks, like the Drava river.
 We are aiming to defeat unholy, malicious forces with holy ground -- in this case the cemetary.
 We choose cemetaries because they are religiously neutral, spiritual deadzones, common and accessable to all.
 We do not want to dance on religious lines -- we want all of you, from any walk of life to help us fight this spiritual war.

 All religions are seeking the path to God, regardless of your religion we all share unholy enemies.
 United we can change the world, and we can each continue to pursue our religious beliefs.
 Not to exclude athiests or agnostics, if they're willing we need their help too.
 Our aim is to be non-denominational and invite the good, the bad and the ugly to join us.
 We need every able-bodied deity, angel, or demon, we need our frenimies and our enimies, we need YOUR frenimies and your enimies to join us.
 These problems aflict us all.

-- Take a daily "shower" in the cemetary

 # Team Building